Ō Mātou Whare Toi

 -

-There is no charge to access the permanent galleries, but special exhibitions may require a ticket.
-Please enquire at the Information Desk on the Ground Floor.
+For New Zealand residents, there is no charge to access the permanent galleries, but special exhibitions may require a ticket.
+For international visitors, there is a charge to enter the galleries.
+Please enquire at the Information Desk on the Ground Floor for more information.

 -